node-cache/node-cache/README.md

 **Since `2.0.0`**:

 The return format changed to the simple value and a `ENOTFOUND` error if not found *( as `callback( err )` or on sync call as result instance of `Error` )*.

+**Since `2.1.0`**:

+The return format changed to the simple value, but a due to discussion in #11 a miss shouldn't return an error.
+So until 2.1.0 it'll return a `undefined`.

 ## Get multiple keys (MGET):